Your Questions Answered

 Some fire safes have been modified and designed overcome this problem so you can keep the fire rating but also have maximum security.

 An easy way to identify if the safe can be bolted down is to look for 'Fixing' in the model specification.
-If it says 'base' then it can be bolted down.
-If it says 'rear' this means fixing holes are location in the rear for wall mounting only (usually for key cabinets or lightweight safes).
+If it says 'floor' then it can be bolted down.
+If it says 'wall' this means fixing holes are location in the rear for wall mounting only (usually for key cabinets or lightweight safes).

 Can my safe be bolted to a wall?